School District Income Tax

-The Ohio school district income tax generates revenue to support school districts who levy the tax.
+The Ohio school district income tax generates revenue to support school districts who vote to enact the tax.
 This tax is in addition to and separate from any federal, state, and city income or property taxes.
 Ohio school districts may enact a school district income tax with voter approval.
-As of January 2022, 210 school districts impose an income tax.
+As of January 2023, 210 school districts impose an income tax.

 The Department of Taxation collects and administers the tax on behalf of the school districts.
 School district income tax returns are subject to the same filing, amending, payment, extension, and refund requirements and procedures as Ohio’s individual income tax return.
 The Department offers free options to file and pay electronically.

 Any individual or estate that receives income while a resident of a taxing school district is subject to school district income tax.
 To determine your school district and its tax rate, enter your home address into The Finder:

 To have school district income tax withheld from your pay, submit an IT 4 with the school district name and number to your employer.
 Please note, your school district withholding is not the same as your city income tax withholding.
 To locate your school district withholding, see the sample W-2.